 8. Not optimising it for mobile devices

 Nowadays, most people access the internet via a smartphone or tablet, as well as the traditional notebook and desktop.
 Nothing is more frustrating than trying to look at a company website and finding that it displays incorrectly on a mobile device.
-Working with your digital agency to ensure that all users can see your website properly can be the different between making and losing a sale.
+Working with your digital agency to ensure that all users can see your website properly can be different between making and losing a sale.

 9. Not seeing the website as an investment